What is free writing?

 Free writing techniques

-Write, write and keep writing.
+When you sit down to write, write, write and keep writing.

-Take whatever is in your mind and write about it for your allocated time.
+Feel free to take whatever is in your mind and write about it for your allocated time.

 Don’t worry if you repeat yourself, make spelling or grammar mistakes.
 Don’t think about paragraphs and formatting.

 The aim is to write, instead of speaking about what is on your mind.
 Grab the first word that enters your head.

 One way I find helpful to keep writing if you run out of ideas is to take the last word in a sentence and then write about it.

 I didn’t wake up happy this morning.
 The morning was sunny and warm.
 But warm is not my cup of tea.

 Well, I prefer coffee to tea but who cares what I like for breakfast.